andersfly/react-test-example/README.md

-Simple example of testing react app with jasmine and Karma
+Simple example of testing react app with jasmine and Karma, as alternative to Jest

 ## How to use